DerZade/BackpackOnChest/README.md

 - Preserving attachments/magazines of weapons
 - Support for partially full magazines
 - Button in the arsenal to speed up BOCing
-- Forces the player to walk while carrying an extra backpack
+- Resticts player movment to a maximum of walking speed while carrying an extra backpack
 - Set of functions for mission/script creators ([Docs](https://github.com/DerZade/BackpackOnChest/wiki))

 ## Dependencies: